 - To develop participation and relationships outside the parish by attending Deanery meetings/Synods/Chapter meetings, thereby widening the experience of St Michael's beyond its immediate boundaries.
-The PCC believes that reports from these meetings would assist the wider PCC in debating and understanding important issues in the Anglican Communion; - In conjunction with a new incumbent, to develop a programme of pastoral care by visiting church members and local residents in order to support those in need of help as well as those seeking to deepen their faith; - As mentioned in its parish profile, St Nicholas' Church, Burton intends to recruit a youth and families worker in order to develop relationships with young families and children of school age.
-St Michael's is planning to work with Burton to widen the scope of the initiative and broaden our outreach. - To review the PCC's income streams and to diversify its sources of income by further promotion of planned giving and wider use of Gift Aid in order to better manage its finances; - To ensure that representatives attend the annual meeting of the Prayer Book Society as reported in the Newsletter.
+The PCC believes that reports from these meetings would assist the wider PCC in debating and understanding important issues in the Anglican Communion; - In conjunction with a new incumbent, to develop a programme of pastoral care by visiting church members and local residents in order to support those in need of help as well as those seeking to deepen their faith; - St Nicholas' Church, Burton intends to recruit a youth and families worker in order to develop relationships with young families and children of school age.
+We hope work with them to widen the scope of the initiative and broaden our outreach. - To review the PCC's income streams and to diversify its sources of income by further promotion of planned giving and wider use of Gift Aid in order to better manage its finances; - To ensure that representatives attend the annual meeting of the Prayer Book Society as reported in the Newsletter.
 A surprising number of visitors reach St Michael's Church and record their experiences in the Visitors' Book as the building is normally open between 9:00am and 5:00pm.
 In a good year the church receives about 2,000 visitors from as many as 17 different countries.
 Although there is no set time or pattern to the arrival of visitors they seem to delight in finding the church open and in what they find both inside and out.
 As part of securing further sources of finance the PCC believes that it may be possible to secure additional revenue from visitors.